yyumna/climatechange_ai/ICLR2020_workshop.md

 <center> <h3>Announcements</h3> </center>
 * Applications for the submission mentorship program are now open!
 Mentors and mentees may apply until Jan 14.
 More information [here](#submission-mentorship-program).
 * Call for submissions of Papers or Proposals is now available [here](#call-for-submissions).
 Submissions are due on Feb 4 at 11:59 PM Pacific Time.
+* We are excited to announce travel grants for the workshop.
+Applications are due on Mar 3.
+More information [here](#travel-grants).

 ***